Legal aid in the United States: Civil legal aid

 A concerted movement towards substantive civil legal aid in the United States did not develop until the mid-1900s.
 The earliest developments trace back to 1876, with the first known legal aid society, the German Immigrants' Society, being founded in New York.
 By 1965, there were around 157 legal aid organizations across the country, serving almost every major city.
+The growth of legal aid services during this time highlighted an increasing understanding that access to justice is closely linked to larger social issues such as poverty.
+Significantly, the Office of Economic Opportunity (OEO) Legal Services Program in 1965 is a landmark that put forth an innovative goal: “legal services were to function not only as a treatment for the symptoms of poverty — a remedy, so to speak, for the lack-of-a-lawyer pain — but also as an active agent in the struggle against the poverty disease itself.
+While these changes helped improve civil legal aid to fight poverty, the courts approach took a different turn.
 The landmark Supreme Court decision Gideon v.
 Wainwright guaranteed the right to counsel in criminal matters, but left the issue of civil aid unresolved.
 Critically, following Gideon v Wainwright, the Court did not extend a guarantee of legal aid to civil matters in Lassiter v Department of Social Services, holding that the provision was less necessary in matters where liberty was not at stake.

 The movement towards extending Gideon to civil matters continues to gain momentum, even as states such as New York and California lead the way in establishing more substantive legal aid systems.
+Today, scholars reveal that there is still a long way to go; they point out that globally, the United States ranks 107th out of 142 countries -- and last among countries in its income bracket -- in its citizens’ ability to access and afford civil justice.

 Legal aid for civil cases is currently provided by a variety of public interest law firms and community legal clinics, who often have "legal aid" or "legal services" in their names.
 Public interest practice emerged from the goal of promoting access to equal justice for the poor and this was inspired from the legal services disparity amongst European immigrants.
 Such firms may impose income and resource ceilings as well as restrictions on the types of cases they will take, due to the sheer volume of potential clients and the general lack of funding for such work.

 Common types of cases taken as legal aid include: